 The Meaning Behind "Ragdoll" Cats

-The History of Ragdolls is not that extensive because Ragdolls are a relatively new breed of cat compared to others.
-The first Ragdolls were bred in California in the 1960s by Anne Baker.
+The History of Ragdolls is not that extensive because Ragdolls are a relatively new cat breed compared to others.
+The first Ragdolls were bred in California in the 1960s by Ann Baker.

-Baker bred a white Angora Persian type cat queen, Josephine, who had a Himalayan coat pattern (Siamese) to beautiful longhaired Burmese sire and Birman sire males.
-The breeding resulted in cats of substantial size, non-matting coat and a very equable disposition.
+Baker bred a white Angora Persian-type cat queen, Josephine, who had a Himalayan coat pattern (Siamese) to beautiful longhaired Burmese sire and Birman sire males.
+The breeding resulted in cats of substantial size, non-matting coats, and a very equable disposition.

 Ragdoll Cat Health

-Usually, most Ragdoll lines are free of most major health risks.
-Ragdolls are normally a good breed for lower health risks.
+Usually, most Ragdoll lines are free of significant health risks.
+Ragdolls are generally a good breed for lower health risks.

 Ragdoll Cat Colors, Points & Patterns

-If you want to see more fun photos of Ragdoll kitten to cat changing colors as they age check out our Colorpointed Cats Transition: Ragdoll Cats.
+If you want more fun photos of Ragdoll kittens to cats changing colors as they age, check out our Colorpointed Cats Transition: Ragdoll Cats.

 Traditional Ragdoll Colors